 - Speeding up construction projects

 Addressing quality topics for construction will only work to enhance quality improvement in construction projects.
-Having a knowledgeable team in place to successfully carry out efficiency initiatives is critical.
+Having a knowledgeable team to carry out efficiency initiatives successfully is critical.

 Career Opportunities in Construction that Impact Efficiency

 There are individual roles in construction directly related to efficiencies, such as the construction production manager and the construction production coordinator.

 Here is an example of the construction production manager job description:

 - The Construction Manager / Production Manager will have experience in renovation, construction production, and management to oversee building modifications and construction while working with the Inventory Center Manager to deliver products to clients while maintaining production standards.
 Create and maintain relationships with other managers and departments to support a cohesive team environment to serve the customer.
 Ensure quality, safety, compliance, training, and performance standards are met.
 Oversee and manage construction activities, three direct reports, and 60+ production workers.
 Produce quality modular construction projects on time while meeting budget requirements.
 Manage multiple construction groups working on various modifications or repairs on modular buildings.
 Maintain a construction schedule and material flow, identify and solve problems.
 Ensure code and quality compliance of completed work in accordance with appropriate UBC, IBC, NEC, ADA, and Fire, Life, and Safety compliance.
 Maintain and develop a positive and efficient work environment.
 They lead the LEAN initiatives to improve efficiencies in the work environment.
 Train and mentor employees to be ready to step into key positions, supervisory, and management roles.
 Adhere to company policy training and safety training sessions.